ziutek/kasia.go/README.md

 each *hello()* call.
 Additionally, if *ld* isn't nil, the *B* field in *ld* will be rendered, not the *B* field in *data*.

-You could create a context stack using the values without internal structure:
+You could create the context stack using the values without internal structure:

     tpl.Run(os.Stdout, 2, "Ala", 3.14159)